A stable and causal model of magnetohydrodynamics: Magnetohydrodynamics in a general frame

 where the electromagnetic current $J^\mu$ is decomposed into a Maxwell part and a matter part such that $J^\mu=\nabla_\nu F^{\mu\nu}+J^\mu_{\text{matter}}$ where $J^\mu_{\text{matter}}$ is the current associated with matter fields and $F_{\mu\nu}$ is the electromagnetic field strength which we can decompose as

-where $E^\mu$ and $B^\mu$ are the electric and magnetic fields respectively and $u^\mu$ is the four velocity.
+where $E^\mu$ and $B^\mu$ are the electric and magnetic fields respectively, $u^\mu$ is the four velocity and $\epsilon_{\mu\nu\rho\sigma}$ is the Levi-Civita tensor.
 Note that in \eqref{eq:eomtrad} we have not considered the existence of additional conserved particle/baryon number currents and we also did not consider radiation terms commonly discussed in accretion disc theory \cite{Abramowicz:2011xu}.

-The system of equations \eqref{eq:eomtrad} is specified in terms of hydrodynamic fields via the dependence of $T^{\mu\nu}, J^\mu$ on the temperature $T$, chemical potential $\nu$ and fluid velocity $u^\mu$, normalised such that $u^\mu u_\mu=-1$ as well as $E^\mu$ and $B^\mu$.
+The system of equations \eqref{eq:eomtrad} is specified in terms of hydrodynamic fields via the dependence of $T^{\mu\nu}, J^\mu$ on the temperature $T$, electric chemical potential $\nu$ conjugate to electric charge density $q$ and fluid velocity $u^\mu$, normalised such that $u^\mu u_\mu=-1$ as well as $E^\mu$ and $B^\mu$.
 In particular, the stress tensor conservation law in \eqref{eq:eomtrad} provides dynamics for $T$ and $u^\mu$, Maxwell's equations $J^\mu+J^\mu_{\text{ext}}=0$ provides dynamics for $\nu$ and $E^\mu$ while the Bianchi identity $\nabla_{[\mu}F_{\nu\lambda]}=0$ gives dynamics to $B^\mu$.
 Treating MHD as an effective theory, we ascribe a derivative counting scheme to the various quantities.
 Specifically, $T\sim u^\mu\sim B^\mu\sim\mathcal{O}(1)$.
 However, the usual assumptions of MHD is that the plasma is electrically neutral at hydrodynamic length scales and that electric fields are Debye screened.
-This amounts to take $J^\mu_{\text{ext}}\sim\mathcal{O}(\partial)$ which is equivalent to $\nu\sim E^\mu\sim\mathcal{O}(\partial)$.
-As such, in order to solve the system \eqref{eq:eomtrad} it is only required to look at the first and last equations.
-Maxwell's equations are only needed in order to obtain expressions for $\nu$ and $E^\mu$ in terms of the remaining hydrodynamic fields.
+In terms of the hydrodynamic expansion this amounts to take $J^\mu_{\text{ext}}\sim\mathcal{O}(\partial)$ which, generically, is equivalent to $\nu\sim\mathcal{O}(1)$ and $q\sim E^\mu\sim\mathcal{O}(\partial)$.\footnote{Taking $J^\mu_{\text{ext}}\sim\mathcal{O}(\partial)$ also implies that, generically, the electric charge density $q(T,\nu)$ appearing in the electric current in the usual formulation of MHD has the derivative ordering $q(T,\nu)\sim\mathcal{O}(\partial)$.
+As will be explained in greater detail in App.~\ref{app:details1form}, if discrete one-form charge and parity symmetries are imposed, we end up with configurations that satisfy $\nu\sim\mathcal{O}(\partial)$ and $q(T,\nu)\sim\mathcal{O}(\partial^2)$.
+This means that the fluid configurations we consider are electrically neutral up to order $\mathcal{O}(\partial)$. } As such, in order to solve the system \eqref{eq:eomtrad} it is only required to look at the first and last equations.
+Maxwell's equations are only needed in order to obtain expressions for $q$ and $E^\mu$ in terms of the remaining hydrodynamic fields.

 Given that Maxwell's equations are not necessary for the dynamics, it is possible to recast the remaining equations as conservation laws.
 To this end, we introduce a two-form anti-symmetric current $J^{\mu\nu}$ and a background three-form field strength $H_{\mu\nu\lambda}=3\partial_{[\mu}b_{\nu\lambda]}$ where $b_{\mu\nu}$ is a two-form gauge field such that